Renewing your licence

 The assessment usually takes place in your own car and lasts up to an hour.

-Contact Driving Mobility to find your local mobility centre and arrange an assessment.
+You can find more information and search for a driving assessment on Older Drivers.
+Or, contact Driving Mobility to find your local mobility centre and arrange an assessment.

 Getting help if you’re physically disabled